mcedit/mcedit2/README.md

 # Getting Started

 This guide is written with Windows developers in mind.
-Linux and OS X users may find some things easier or harder.
+Linux / OS X developers can read how to install below.
 Windows developers are assumed to be using a unix shell such as the _GIT Bash_ included with the Windows distribution of Git.